In addition to a local community/business-based

 Laurie joined Marshall in 1990 and has held a number of positions during

 her tenure, including senior accountant and controller.
-She succeeded
+She was promoted

 Brian Goldsmith, MD, Chief Medical Officer (CMO)

-Dr. Goldsmith provides leadership and expertise in support of
+his role, Dr. Goldsmith provides leadership and expertise in support of

 the hospital and ambulatory quality and improvement initiatives, clinical

 Kathy Krejci, RN, Chief Nursing Officer (CNO)

-Kathy began her Marshall career 27 years ago as a registered nurse in the medical-surgical
+Kathy began her career at Marshall as a registered nurse in the medical-surgical